springload/draftjs_exporter/docs/CONTRIBUTING.md

 - Always run the tests.
 To auto-run with watch, use `npm install -g nodemon`, then `make test-watch`.
 - Use a debugger. `uv pip install ipdb`, then `import ipdb; ipdb.set_trace()`.
+- You can use `example.py` as a basic CLI to try out the exporter with arbitrary ContentState JSON: `echo '{"json": "contents"}' | ./example.py -`.

 ### Releases